QuickFixes/web-dev-with-friends/README.md

 | 5000                            | [55000][lh55000] | Python / Flask app       |

-It was after some deliberation that I decided to stick with 55000 for a [Flask][] server (not included in this repo), so that it wouldn't interfere with the default configuration of a local Flask server you might be experimenting with.
+It was after some deliberation that I decided to stick with 55000 for a [Flask][] server (not included in this repo, but try [this][flasktest]), so that it wouldn't interfere with the default configuration of a local Flask server you might be experimenting with.
+Just make a bookmark to <http://localhost:55000>
-Just make a bookmark to <http://localhost:55000> and remember that it goes with the Flask app running on the VM.
+and remember that it goes with the Flask app running on the VM.

 ## Frequently-asked Questions

+### Do I really need any of this? ###

+> Probably not, unless you have a specific need to share a standardized
+> GNU/Linux development / server environment with a team of people, with the
+> entirety of the VM's configuration stored in version control.

+> If you've never done it before, you could actually learn a lot just doing it
+> the "manual" way: downloading the installation ISO for a GNU/Linux
+> distribution and installing it in a new VM
+> (here's a [how-to for Ubuntu][vboxvmhowto]).

+> You don't need to clone this repository to do that, and you certainly don't
+> need (or want) Vagrant getting in the way if you're trying to learn how to
+> create a Linux VM from scratch.
+[Vagrant][] is an advanced tool, and
+> [Ansible][] is an even more advanced tool.
+You might need them someday, but
+> maybe that day isn't here yet.

+> That said, what the contents of this repository _do_ give you is a
+> fully-configured Debian Jessie VM with a working Apache server, a good
+> [Vim][] development environment with lots of fancy [plugins][vimplugins],
+> and a couple of sample web applications, all spun up on demand from a set of
+> well-commented "recipes" (_e.g._, the `Vagrantfile` and the contents of the
+> `provisioning` subdirectory) which you can use as the basis for your _own_
+> team project.

 ### What about Windows? ###